 Bioethical questions are not only based on sciences, but also on medicine, public health, law, philosophy, or theology.

 Those bioethics questions are asked throughout the entire scientific process.
-They are not only reserved to the scientific world, but they can also be explored on the public scene, as a lot of debate has taken place publicly on certain bioethical questions.
+They are not only reserved for the scientific world but they can also be explored on the public scene, as a lot of debate has taken place publicly on certain bioethical questions.